 You can filter rows and columns of a table using Filtering - Apply Filters to Columns or Rows.
 However, this will turn off statistical testing.
-If you require statistical testing, see Method 2.
+If you require statistical testing, see Method 1.
+See How to Filter Rows and Columns in a Table for further details.

+This is essentially how to manually do what Method 1 does automatically.
 The example below shows you how to construct a new copy of a Pick One - Multi question in this way using the Cola.Q example project from your Examples folder.
 However, the same approach can be used with other Question Types.
 The Pick One - Multi question will be Q6.
-Brand Attitude, and each brand in the question will be filtered by respondents who drink that particular brand weekly, according to Q9.
+Brand Attitude and each brand in the question will be filtered by respondents who drink that particular brand weekly, according to Q9.
 Cola weekly.
 To test this example you should:

 - Open C:\Program Files\Q\Examples\Cola.Q (this may be located on a different place on your computer depending upon how Q was installed).